Elevated Homocysteine and Eye Disease

 Homocysteine is created as a result of the metabolism, or digestion, of proteins - homocysteine levels are higher in people who eat lots of meats and few fruits and vegetables.
 When the body digests protein it creates a number of amino acids, one of which is known as methionine.
 One of the functions of methionine is to support certain cellular activities and it does so by contributing a methyl group (a molecule made up of a carbon and 3 hydrogen atoms).
 Normally when this process takes place, methionione receives a return methyl group from vitamin B12 or folic acid.
 This is a process called remethylation.
 But if folic acid and/or B6 levels are inadequate, then the changed methionione remains as homocysteine.

+Macular Degeneration.
 High levels of homocysteine in the blood have been observed with and are tied to a number of eye conditions.
-In a study spanning a 10 year period, and relying on blood samples taken at outset, food questionnaires, and retina photos taken 10 years later, researchers have connected these high levels with age related macular degeneration, suggesting complementary treatment with vitamin B12 and folic acid in reducing macular degeneration risk.
+In a study spanning a 10 year period, and relying on blood samples taken at outset, food questionnaires, and retina photos taken 10 years later, researchers have connected these high levels with age related macular degeneration, suggesting complementary treatment with vitamin B12 and folic acid in reducing macular degeneration risk.2, 9

-Whether high levels of homocysteine is associated with increased risk of glaucoma is a little more controversial.
+Glaucoma.
+Whether high levels of homocysteine is associated with increased risk of glaucoma has been a little controversial.
 Researchers concluded in 2004 that there was no significant difference between patients with open-angle glaucoma and controls.
-However, in 2009, in a larger study, researchers looking at three groups - patients with pseudoexfoliation glaucoma, open angle glaucoma, normal tension glaucoma and controls - found that homocysteine was higher in the patients with the various forms of glaucoma, 27.1% to 30.6%.
+However, in 2009, in a larger study, researchers looking at three groups - patients with pseudoexfoliation glaucoma, open angle glaucoma, normal tension glaucoma and controls - found that homocysteine was higher in the patients with the various forms of glaucoma, 27.1% to 30.6%.1, 10

-Similarly there have been inconsistant results connecting high homocysteine levels with diabetic retinopathy.
+Diabetic retinopathy There have been inconsistant results connecting high homocysteine levels with diabetic retinopathy.
 In 2008 researchers evaluated 168 diabetic (type 2) men and women, taking pictures of the condition of their retinas and assessing plasma homocysteine levels.
 The patients with diabetic retinopathy had higher levels of homocysteine which were not otherwise explained (ie, by kidney failure).
-Their conclusion that was the homocysteine level could be useful indicator for high risk of diabetic retinopathy in diabetic patients.
+Their conclusion that was the homocysteine level could be a useful indicator for high risk of diabetic retinopathy in diabetic patients.11

+Optic neuropathy.
 Scientists suspect a connection between high levels of homocysteine and optic neuropathy.
 Research studies did find such a connection in patients with a variety of optic neuropathies, most of whom had vitamin B12 deficiencies.
-They concluded that high homocysteine levels were valuable indicators for these types of conditions.
+They concluded that high homocysteine levels were valuable indicators for these types of conditions.12

 Homocysteine and heart disease